Josiah-Adesola/Machine-Learning-API/README.md

 # Machine-Learning-API
-This is a personal repository of my Machine learning API learning and process
+This is a repository of my Machine learning API processes

+The aim is to track my process and build cool stuff.